zenml-io/zenml/examples/kubeflow/README.md

 ### Deploying Kubeflow Pipelines locally

-ZenML takes care of locally deploying Kubeflow Pipelines for you, all we need to do is run:
+ZenML takes care of locally deploying Kubeflow Pipelines.
+All we need to do is run:

 ```bash
 zenml stack up